MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-fra-VAT-declaration-preview-France.md

 #### Set up sales tax codes for Monaco

-Follow these steps to define which sales tax codes generate the amount in box 18, "Including VAT on transactions to Monaco."
+Follow these steps to define which sales tax codes generate the amount in box 18, **Including VAT on transactions to Monaco**.

 1. On the **Application specific parameters** page, on the **Lookups** FastTab, select **Monaco lookup**.
 2. On the **Conditions** FastTab, associate the sales tax codes and the **Monaco** lookup result.